borthwickht/shootgame/README.md

 If you shoot one of the ducks then you will get one point.
 If you shoot one of the distraction objects then you will lose a point.
 The player with the highest score after 20 seconds will be the winner.

+For this I used ChatGPT as well as my roommate Justin for help
 # shootgame